CarlosCorreia39/PIS_RPA/README.md

 ### Spec.
 1: Partial specification of a use case scenario

-WITH A VERBOSE WRITING STYLE (CNL-B)
->Use Case' Scenarios:
->
 >UseCase uc_1_ManageInvoices
 >
 >[...]
 >
 >0.
 Scenario MainScenario (Main):
 >
 >1.
-System: Shows a list of Invoices and available actions, namely CreateInvoice, UpdateInvoice, ConfirmPayment, SendInvoices, and PrintInvoice.
-In addition, there >are actions to Close the interaction space, Select/Unselect Invoices, Search Invoices, and Filter Invoices.
+System: Shows a list of Invoices and available actions, namely CreateInvoice, UpdateInvoice, ConfirmPayment, SendInvoices, and >PrintInvoice.
+In addition, there are actions to Close the interaction space, Select/Unselect Invoices, Search Invoices, and Filter >Invoices.
 >
 >2.
 Actor: Browses the list of Invoices and consult Invoices
 >
 >3.
 Actor: Selects the option Close.

 ### Spec.
-2: Example of source code written in Python
+2: Example of pseudocode written in English

 def: fizzbuzz(n):